Koha-Community/kohadocs/source/opac.rst

 of the cart are several buttons.

 First is the 'More details' button.
-Clicking this will show you additional information about the titles in your cart (ISBNs, Subjects, Publisher Info, Notes and more).
+Clicking this will show you additional information about the titles in your cart (ISBNs, subjects, publisher info, notes and more).

 |image1300|